vermouthyyj/MovieApp/README.md

 dotnet run
 ```

-### Step4： Open your web browser and navigate to `https://localhost:5001` to view the application.
+### Step4： Open your web browser and navigate to `https://localhost:5001` to view the application

 There are three APIs